-Marijuana legalization has been on the forefront of discussion for some time now, but has become especially relevant in the past few years.
+Marijuana legalization has been at the forefront of discussion for some time now, but has become especially relevant in the past few years.
 Four states have approved the use of marijuana for recreational use: Oregon, Washington, Colorado, and Alaska.
 Also, with the legalization of medical marijuana in several others states, there has been an influx of marijuana in the public marketplace.

-With marijuana becoming more mainstream, and self-medicating becoming seemingly acceptable, how will these laws affect those in recovery from drugs and alcohol?
+With marijuana becoming more mainstream and self-medicating becoming seemingly acceptable, how will these laws affect those in recovery from drugs and alcohol?
 Firstly, let’s take a look at the facts associated with marijuana use.

 How Marijuana Affects Users

-Professor of Medicine at Johns Hopkins School of Medicine, Hoover Adger, Jr., MD, MPH, MBA describes research on marijuana use and the affects: “Marijuana is the most commonly used illegal substance in the United States.
+Professor of Medicine at Johns Hopkins School of Medicine, Hoover Adger, Jr., MD, MPH, MBA describes research on marijuana use and the effects: “Marijuana is the most commonly used illegal substance in the United States.
 Its use is associated with educational underachievement, reduced workplace productivity, motor vehicle accidents, and increased risk of use of other substances.”

-The substance is also linked to physiological problems, and psychiatric conditions, such as: panic, anxiety, psychosis, and depressed mood (Adger).
+The substance is also linked to physiological problems, and psychiatric conditions, such as panic, anxiety, psychosis, and depressed mood (Adger).
 Marijuana is generally accepted as an addictive substance in the medical field.
-So, one can understand why people recovering from another substance should abstain from all drug use– including marijuana use.
+So, one can understand why people recovering from another substance should abstain from all drug use–including marijuana use.

 But, what happens when you surround recovering addicts with a substance that is now being deemed “medically sound?”

 For those of us in recovery, marijuana is considered a drug because it alters the state of mind.
 Addicts have one thing in common: we all want to get out of our own heads.
 So, anything that can change or alter our state of mind is a drug and can be considered addictive.